 - Weight gain

 These factors can cause the pelvis to shift forward ever so slightly.
 But just that slight tilting could be pulling on the hamstrings.
-In order to rectify the tilt, exercise is recommended, and chiropractic manipulation to realign any spinal shifting.
+To rectify the tilt, exercise is recommended, and chiropractic manipulation to realign any spinal shifting.

 Another issue is sciatic nerve irritation that could mimic tightness in the muscles.
-The sciatic nerve runs down the back of the leg and the irritation could make the hamstring appear to be tight.
+The sciatic nerve runs down the back of the leg, and the irritation could make the hamstring appear tight.
 This is where stretching the hamstrings can worsen the condition by irritating the sciatic nerve, causing inflammation.

 The sciatic nerve could also be experiencing irritation from spinal misalignment.
 A vertebral disc could be bulging or herniated.
 This could inflame the nerve root.
 A bone spur or inflamed joint could be impinging/compressing on the nerve root exits.

 A chiropractic treatment plan will relieve the tension being placed on the nerve and allow for proper blood circulation and transmission of signals without interruptions.
 Talk to a chiropractor about an examination to identify the exact root causing the discomfort.